Sierra de Guadarrama: Fauna

 As might be expected in such an important ecosystem, there is a great variety of wildlife, with mammals such as Iberian ibex, roe deer, fallow deer, wild boar, badger, various types of weasel, European wild cat, fox and hare among others.
 Birds are also well represented with such specialities as citril finch and crested tit as well as the usual waterfowl, especially in the Embalse de Santillana (Santillana reservoir).
 Birds of prey include the impressive Spanish imperial eagle and Eurasian black vulture.
 In fact, the animal species inhabiting the Guadarramas represent 45% of the fauna of Spain and 18% of those in Europe as a whole.

-The Guadarramas is also a migration route for many species of bird including crane and black stork.
+The Guadarramas are also a migration route for many species of bird including crane and black stork.
 Endangered species that inhabit the range include Spanish imperial eagle and the Eurasian wolf.